 Well, Yes!
 The lake gets completely frozen with thick surface at the top during winters and is a worth to look at.
 The only issue you may face is blockage of roads due to snowfall.
 But you can still reach here by catching flight to Leh and travel with the help of locals or army or hire a safe vehicle which you are expert at to reach Pangong.

 Pangong lake, also known as Pangong Tso in Tibet, means ‘high grassland lake’.
 The lake shares its boundaries with China and India and hence carry two various names at one point of time.

 8. What is the colour of Pangong Lake and what is the reason behind the colour?

 Well, logically the lake does not changes its color by itself.
 It is the sunshine, weather, scattering of lights and intensity of sun rays that hit the water surface that make the color of lake look chameleon from deep blue to blue, to greenish and even grey at times.

 9. What is the average weather around Pangong Lake?

 The weather at Pangong lake ranges from very cold to mild winters around.
-The temperature that tills between ranges from -30 degrees in January-February to 23 degrees in month of June-July.
+The temperature in Ladakh tills between ranges from -30 degrees in January-February to 23 degrees in month of June-July.
 So, an average can be taken as cool weather.
 Hence, one travelling to Pangong must carry good set of woolen clothes, even if it is summer.
 At night, temperature fall low and gives goosebumps on the skin.